Durham University Library: Heritage, research and special collections

 Other important historical items include two copies of the first issue of the first edition of Isaac Newton's Principia, one signed by John Dalton.

 Facilities

 The library has two major libraries – the Bill Bryson Library, which is the main university library, and Palace Green Library, which houses the special collections and archives.
 A third library, the International Study Centre Library, is located on the Queen's Campus in Stockton-upon-Tees, and is primarily used by students and staff at the International Study Centre.

-In addition to these, there are study spaces in the School of Education on Leazes Road and in the Lower Mountjoy Teaching and Learning Centre, as well as a study hub in Durham University Business School (only accessible by students at the business school) that includes a reference collection of core texts.
+As well as the libraries, there are 450 study spaces in the Lower Mountjoy Teaching and Learning Centre, as well as a study hub in Durham University Business School (only accessible by students at the business school) that includes a reference collection of core texts.
+Additionally, many colleges have their own libraries, although these college libraries are managed independently from the University's main library.

-Other resources include the Durham Cathedral archive at 5, The College, college libraries at twelve of the colleges, Durham Cathedral Library and Ushaw Colleges Library.
+Other resources include the Durham Cathedral archive at 5, The College, college libraries at twelve of the colleges, Durham Cathedral Library and Ushaw College Library.
+There are also additional study spaces (not considered library locations) in Elvet Riverside, the Mathematical Sciences and Computer Sciences Building (Upper Mountjoy), Dunelm House (students' union) and the Calman Learning Centre (Lower Mountjoy).